 After a Flood

 - Return home only when officials have declared it safe.

 - Keep children and pets away from floodwater.

-- Snakes and other animals may be in your house.
-Wear heavy gloves and boots during clean up.
+- Wear protective clothing (long sleeves, pants, rubber gloves, mask) during clean up.
+Snakes and other animals may be in your house.

 - Do not touch electrical equipment if it is wet or if you are standing in water.

 - Do not use potentially contaminated water to cook, wash, drink, brush teeth, prepare food, or make ice.

 - Toss food, beverages, and medicine that came into contact with floodwater, including canned food and items in sealed containers.

 - Do not turn on any appliances (gas or electric) that have been flooded.